 Materials Needed:

-- Small glass tiles or broken glass (be careful with sharp edges)
+- Small glass tiles or pre-tumbled sea glass

 - Grout